-As a teen, Betts cut his teeth sitting-in regularly with Rock and Roll Hall of Fame inductees The Allman Brothers Band, led by his father, Dickey Betts.
-Named by his dad in honor of his late Allman Brothers bandmate, the renowned Duane Allman, this native of Sarasota, Florida relocated to Southern California in the late 1990s, becoming a consummate musician in Malibu rock bands such as Backbone69 and Whitestarr, then ascended to a near-decade stint playing guitar alongside his father, Dickey Betts, in his group, Great Southern.
+As a teen, Duane Betts cut his teeth sitting-in regularly with Rock and Roll Hall of Fame inductees The Allman Brothers Band.
+A Sarasota, Florida native, Betts relocated to Southern California and led Malibu rock outfits such as Backbone69 and Whitestarr, then ascended to a near-decade stint playing guitar alongside his father, Dickey Betts, in his group, Great Southern.
 Whether as a touring guitarist for folk-rockers Dawes or sharing the stage with luminaries from Jack Johnson and G. Love to Kid Rock and Phil Lesh, Betts became a consummate musician, honing his craft, and eventually going solo in 2017.

-Currently, Betts is dividing his time between his own band, the Pistoleers, a 2018-19 world tour as a guest with the Devon Allman Project, (assembled by the son of the late Gregg Allman), and reuniting with dad Dickey Betts and his Band for a round of summer 2018 tour dates.
+In support, Betts released two videos for the EP’s singles- “Taking Time” and “Downtown Runaround- and undertook a world tour with the Devon Allman Project, fronted by the son of the late Gregg Allman.
+Betts also reunited with dad Dickey and his Band for a round of summer 2018 tour dates.

 Duane Betts picked up a lot along the way.
 With every note and every word, he’s showing what he’s learned, while holding with the utmost respect what’s been passed to him.

-“There are traits that have been shared with me; maybe a sense of melody or phrasing.
-I certainly think some of those have been inherited, perhaps instinctually, but also some come from hearing things all around me growing up” says Betts.
-“I have worked hard to create my own identity, too, and that’s my identity, for sure.
-I don’t think anyone can really get around that history if it’s there.
-And, I’m honored and grateful to be a part of that legacy.”
+“There are traits that are inherent.
+It’s in your sense of melody or with your phrasing.
+I think some of that stuff comes from hearing it a lot and from your instinct,” says Betts.
+“I have my own identity, too, and that’s my identity, for sure.
+I don’t think you could really get around that history if it’s there.
+I’m honored and I’m grateful to be a part of that legacy.”